 - It is the leading cause of death due to infection in children younger than 5 years of age worldwide.

-- Pneumonia and influenza together are ranked as the eighth leading cause of death in the U.S.
+- Pneumonia and influenza together are ranked as the eighth leading cause of death in the United States.

-- Those at high risk for pneumonia include older adults, the very young, and people with underlying health problems.
+- Those at high risk of pneumonia include older adults, the very young, and people with underlying health problems.

 Common symptoms include: